 When and Where

-Hoobiyee usually takes place in February each year.
-In 2024, however, it happens on the Friday and Saturday of March 1st and 2nd.
-The celebrations begin at 10:00 am on both days.
-Meanwhile, the Thursday feast happens one day before, so on February 29th this year.
+Hoobiyee usually takes place in late February or early March each year.
+In 2025 it happens on the Friday and Saturday of February 28th and March 1st.
+Last year the celebrations began at 10:00 am on both days.
+There is also a Welcome Feast on the Thursday one day before, so likely on February 27th in 2025.
+Exact details about the Welcome Feast, and times for the weekend, however, are to be confirmed.

 The PNE Forum is located at 2901 East Hastings Street at the corner of Renfrew and Hastings in Vancouver.